piece601/Codeigniter-Pitisan/README.md

 # Codeigniter-Pitisan
+Codeigniter Command Line Tool.
+Like Laravel Artisan.
-Codeigniter Command Line Tool, like Laravel Artisan, it can use command to create Controller Model View in quickly.
+It can use command line to create Controller Model View in quickly.

 # Install
     Step1.
 Open terminal or Download this zip.